 Transactional brokerage fees

 These costs only apply when you close deals.
 They sit on top of your commission split and any cap structure and directly reduce your net commission.
+Factor them into every deal projection so your take-home number is accurate, not aspirational.

 Per-transaction fee

-Cost: $200 to $800 (per transaction)
+Cost: $200 to $800 (per transaction) (2026 estimate)

 Transaction coordination or compliance fee

-Cost: $200 to $500 (per closed transaction)
+Cost: $200 to $500 (per closed transaction) (2026 estimate)

 Total transactional brokerage costs

-Marketing and advertising expenses
+Marketing and advertising expenses in 2026

-Cost: $20 to $250 per month
+Cost: $20 to $250 per month (2026 estimate)

-Money-Saving Tip: Start with one tool that solves your biggest bottleneck.
+Money-saving tip: Start with one tool that solves your biggest bottleneck.
 When that tool measurably improves your workflow, add others slowly so you never pay for unused software.

 Yard signs

-Cost: $50 to $150 per sign
+Cost: $50 to $150 per sign (2026 estimate)

-Is This Tax-Deductible?: Yes, yard signs used for listings are deductible.
+Is this tax-deductible?
+Yes, yard signs used for listings are deductible.

-Money-Saving Tip: Order signs and riders together to save on printing and shipping.
+Money-saving tip: Order signs and riders together to save on printing and shipping.
 Bundles are usually much cheaper than buying one-off pieces.

-Common Mistake: Forgetting to budget for small add-ons like “For Sale” toppers or directional arrows and for replacing damaged signs.
+Common mistake: Forgetting to budget for small add-ons like “For Sale” toppers or directional arrows and for replacing damaged signs.

 Lockbox

-Cost: $30 to $40 per listing
+Cost: $30 to $40 per listing (2026 estimate)

-Is This Tax-Deductible?: Yes, lockboxes are deductible listing tools.
+Is this tax-deductible?
+Yes, lockboxes are deductible listing tools.

-Money-Saving Tip: Buy a gently used lockbox from another agent or your brokerage.
+Money-saving tip: Buy a gently used lockbox from another agent or your brokerage.
 Many agents upgrade their equipment often, and used boxes work just as well.

 Business cards

-Cost: $25 to $75 per batch
+Cost: $25 to $75 per batch (2026 estimate)

-Is This Tax-Deductible?: Yes, business cards qualify as deductible marketing materials.
+Is this tax-deductible?
+Yes, business cards qualify as deductible marketing materials.

 Photography and videography

-Cost: $150 to $1,000 per listing
+Cost: $150 to $1,000 per listing (2026 estimate)

-Is This Tax-Deductible?: Yes, listing photography and video are deductible.
+Is this tax-deductible?
+Yes, listing photography and video are deductible.

-Money-Saving Tip: Ask real estate photographers about multi-listing packages or loyalty rates.
+Money-saving tip: Ask real estate photographers about multi-listing packages or loyalty rates.
 Consistent work often earns discounts you will not get as a one-off client.

 Flyers, postcards, and print materials

-Cost: $50 to $300 per batch
+Cost: $50 to $300 per batch (2026 estimate)

-Is This Tax-Deductible?: Yes, printed marketing materials are deductible.
+Is this tax-deductible?
+Yes, printed marketing materials are deductible.

-Common Mistake: Printing far more flyers or postcards than you will realistically hand out.
+Common mistake: Printing far more flyers or postcards than you will realistically hand out.
 Start with smaller batches so you do not waste money on extras that sit in a box.

 Social media ads

-Cost: $100 to $1,000 per month
+Cost: $100 to $1,000 per month (2026 estimate)

-Is This Tax-Deductible?: Yes, social ad spending is deductible.
+Is this tax-deductible?
+Yes, social ad spending is deductible.

 Google ads

-Cost: $150 to $1,500 per month
+Cost: $150 to $1,500 per month (2026 estimate)

 Website hosting and domain

-Is This Tax-Deductible?: Yes, website costs are deductible.
+Is this tax-deductible?
+Yes, website costs are deductible.

 Total cost of marketing and advertising